CWILDMOUNTAIN/ha-wattwise/README.md

 Proper configuration is essential for WattWise to function correctly.
 Below are the key areas you need to configure.

 ### Customizing WattWise
 You can adjust various parameters within the `apps.yaml` configuration file to match your specific setup.
-This allows you to keep the WattWise code generic and easily update it without modifying the core logic.App Configuration Parameters in `apps.yaml`Below is a list of configuration parameters that you can set in your `apps.yaml` file under the `wattwise` app:
+Below is a list of configuration parameters that you can set in your `apps.yaml` file under the `wattwise` app:
 - **Battery Parameters** :
   - **`battery_capacity`**  (float): Total capacity of your battery in kWh.
 Example: `11.2`